CERA Interpretive Point #1

 To the south (facing the post) is an older woodland composed of a considerable diversity of tree species and sizes.

-The largest tree, a white oak just behind this marker, is 95 feet high and is 190 years old.
+The largest tree, a white oak just behind this marker, is 95 feet high and is more than 200 years old.

-To the north is a much younger woodland, with shorter, thinner trees, many of which are less than 30 years old.
-Red maple dominates this young forest, although a few silver maple, river birch and chokecherries are also visible.
+To the north is a much younger woodland, with shorter, thinner trees, many of which are less than 60 years old.
+Red maples dominated this young forest when the CERA trail was first established.
+Now, there is a diverse mix of trees that include Beech, Hickory and Pine.

 These two forest types reflect past land use.
 Before UMBC was founded in 1966, the young forest to the north was likely an abandoned agricultural field, dominated by grasses and wildflowers.
 Gradually, shrubs and young trees began to grow and shade the site, replacing the herbaceous plants.